xengeo/java-fundamentals/bites/10_data_structures_1_bite.md

 ## Introduction

 There are lots of different data structures in Java but they're not all going to be useful in the immediate future.
-Here, you'll learn about the Java equivalents of Python's Lists.
+Here, you'll learn about creating lists in Java.

 > For this section, create a class called `Sandbox` so that you can write some experimental code in the `main` method.

 ## `ArrayList`s

-The Java equivalent of a Python list is an ArrayList.
+Java stores its list data in an object called an ArrayList.
 Let's see some examples...

 ```java
 ArrayList<String> contentsOfMyPocket = new ArrayList<String>();